- Questionnaire Text

 Codes and Frequencies

 While METRO yields essentially the same information for all years, the comparability of the variable is limited by two factors:

-- Definitions of what is "metropolitan" have changed slightly from census to census; see METAREA for detailed discussion of this issue.
+- Definitions of metropolitan areas and central/principal cities have changed from census to census; see METAREA for a detailed discussion of this issue.

 - Since 1940, confidentiality requirements have limited the METRO detail for some households.
-Although the confidentiality requirements were lifted from the 1940 data in 2012, they were still in effect at the time we constructed METRO for 1940.
-The following year-by-year discussion summarizes the confidentiality and sampling issues, and refers to the IPUMS variable names.
+Although the confidentiality requirements were lifted from the 1940 data in 2012, they were still in effect at the time IPUMS constructed METRO for 1940.
+The following year-by-year discussion summarizes the confidentiality and sampling issues.

 - 1850-1930 samples and 1940 full count: There are no confidentiality requirements.
 The metro/non-metro and central city distinctions are made for all households.

-- 1940 and 1950: The metro/non-metro distinction is indicated for all households, even for those in metropolitan areas too small to be identified by name in METAREA.
+- 1940 and 1950 1% samples: The metro/non-metro distinction is indicated for all households, even for those in metropolitan areas too small to be identified by name in METAREA.
 A household's central city status was reported only if the central city (or cities) and the remainder of the metropolitan area each exceeded 100,000 residents in 1980.
 For interstate metropolitan areas, these criteria were applied separately to each portion of the metropolitan area within a particular state.
-Households in metropolitan areas not meeting these criteria are classified as "In metro area, central city status unknown."
-The IPUMS retroactively identified a number of metropolitan areas that did not meet the necessary criteria for metropolitan status in 1940, but that had been labeled metropolitan areas in the original 1940 PUMS.
-In the IPUMS, such areas are coded non-metropolitan in METRO (see the METAREA variable description for further discussion of 1940 metropolitan area determinations.)
+Households in metropolitan areas not meeting these criteria are classified as "In metropolitan area, central city status indeterminable."
+IPUMS retroactively identified a number of metropolitan areas that did not meet the necessary criteria for metropolitan status in 1940, but that had been labeled metropolitan areas in the original 1940 PUMS.
+In IPUMS USA, such areas are coded non-metropolitan in METRO.
+(See the METAREA variable description for further discussion of 1940 metropolitan area determinations.)